May a school entity terminate an educator if she does not “command respect and good will" of the school community?

 Horosko v.
 Mt.
 Pleasant Township SD (1939)

-Background: Ms. Horosko was a school teacher within the Mt.
-Pleasant Township School District (District).
+Background: Ms. Horosko signed a written contract to serve as a school teacher within the Mt.
+Pleasant Township School District (District) in 1935.
+She held a three year, temporary teaching certificate.
 She was an instructor at the District's lower grade school in the country.
 Eighteen pupils were grouped into eight grades in this building.
-As a result of her actions while tutoring students and her competency test score, the District charged Ms. Horosko with incompetence and immorality.

 A dispute had existed for years between the District and Ms. Horosko concerning a restaurant operated by Ms. Horosko's husband.
 "In this restaurant beer was sold and a pin-ball and slot machine were maintained and dice were played.
 The restaurant was across the road and about one hundred and twenty five feet from the school."
 The restaurant was a lunch room and beer garden in which Ms. Horosko worked as a waitress and bartender after school hours and during the summer vacation.